rust-lang/rust/CONTRIBUTING.md

 1. First, if it doesn't exist already, create a `config.toml` by copying `config.toml.example` in the root directory of the Rust repository.
    Set `submodules = false` in the `[build]` section.
 This will prevent `x.py` from resetting to the original branch after you make your changes.
+If you need to [update any submodules to their latest versions][updating-submodules], see the section of this file about that for more information.
 2. Run `./x.py test src/tools/rustfmt`.
 Fix any errors in the submodule itself (the `src/tools/rustfmt` directory) until it works.
 3. Run `./x.py test src/tools/rls`.
 Fix any errors in the submodule itself